sekaiproject/ponscripter-fork/INSTALL.md

 Because it will be grabbing the required information from `Makefile.mygame`, it will automatically create your App in the base Ponscripter directory.

 NOTE: To set a custom icon for your application, simply create a file called `src/resources/mygame.icns`, and it will be automatically applied at make time.
+Or put the custom icon in `gamedata/icon.icns`.

 If you're building a Steam application, make sure you set `STEAM_APPID` in your makefile